Yax-coder/math-sprint-game/README.md

 # math-sprint-game
-Practice Math Facts with Math Sprint Game and have lots of fun
+Practice Math calculations with Math Sprint Game and have lots of fun